bwsw/rt-motion-detection-opencv-python/README.md

-# High Performance Motion Detector
+# Noise-Tolerant High Performance Motion Detector

 You can download the video clip which is used in the demo at: https://box.bw-sw.com/f/c629c692d5c04b7caac6/?dl